 An online Photoshop class

 - You can download a trial version for free before the class from Adobe at this link.
 Just download and install it a few days before the first class meeting.

-Looking for a beginning-level Photoshop class in Seattle that covers all of the basics but won’t break the bank?
+Looking for an online Photoshop class that covers all of the basics but won’t break the bank?
 In this step-by-step class, you’ll learn how to use the low-priced, user-friendly consumer version of Adobe Photoshop (Photoshop Elements) to:

 - fix color problems in photos